njtierney/naniar/README.md

 > ...But *why* `naniar`?

 Well, I think it is useful to think of missing values in data being like this other dimension, perhaps like Narnia - a different world, hidden away.
 Close, but very different.
 So the name, "naniar", is a play on the "Narnia" books. e.g., naniar: The Last Battle (...with missing data).
 Also, `NA`niar, naniar = na in r, and if you so desire, naniar may sound like "noneoya" in an nz/aussie accent.
+Full credit to @MilesMcbain for the name.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.